 - Homeschooled students are encouraged to submit passing test scores on the GED (General Equivalency Diploma).
 The GED test results determine core course units.
 Exam results must be sent to the Office of Undergraduate Admission, directly from the GED test center.

-- Homeschooled students are also encouraged to complete an interview with a CLU admission counselor prior to submitting his or her application.
+- Homeschooled students are also encouraged to complete an interview with a Cal Lutheran admission counselor prior to submitting his or her application.

 - The primary teacher/administrator of the home school may be asked to provide: